hussain-anjum/Academic/README.md

 # Academic

 Welcome to my academic archive!
-I'm a CSE undergraduate at **Jatiya Kabi Kazi Nazrul Islam University**.
 This repository contains all of my academic resources semester-wise — including notes, assignments, lab reports, and exam prep materials.

 ---